akanadocs/docs-test/sp/database-maintenance.md

 $mysqlcmd "show create table MO_USAGE_NEXTHOP\G" | grep PARTITION exit 0
 ```
-Once satisfied with the script, you can set up a CRON job to execute it each night.
-For example, configuring CRON to execute on Sunday morning at 1am as follows:
+Once satisfied with the script, you can set up a cron job to execute it each night.
+For example, configuring cron to execute on Sunday morning at 1am as follows:

 ```
 # crontab -l